oeN/oen.github.io/content/posts/kubernetes-external-dns-pihole-and-a-custom-domain.md

         path: /
 ```

-After you create an ingress with your internal domain on the external-dns pod you should see a log line like the following one:
+After you create an Ingress with your internal domain on the external-dns pod you should see a log like the following one:

 `level=debug msg="Endpoints generated from ingress: vault/vault-ui-internal: [vault.diomedet.internal 0 IN A  10.10.5.123 []]"`

-`10.10.5.123` is the IP address of my kubernetes cluster, it's called "Scyther", the Pokédex number of Scyther is #123, so here explained my IP, not that you asked but here it is anyway :P
+`10.10.5.123` is the IP address of my Kubernetes cluster, it's called "Scyther", the Pokédex number of Scyther is #123, so here explained my IP, not that you asked but here it is anyway :P

 Now if I use `dig` to check the name resolution, it should work correctly:
 ```bash